Yunieski Gonzalez

-Yunieski Gonzalez (born July 5, 1985) is a Cuban boxer who fights in the light heavyweight division.
+Yuniesky Gonzalez (born July 5, 1985) is a Cuban boxer who fights in the light heavyweight division.
 Gonzalez amassed a record of 345–27 while fighting for the Cuban amateur team before moving to Miami in 2010.
 He made his professional debut later that year with a first round knock-out victory against Ramon Adorno.

 Gonzalez suffered his first defeat in July 2015 after a controversial points loss to Jean Pascal.

 On August 4, 2015 he was ranked 9th Light Heavyweight by RING magazine.